Military history of Brazil

 Brazil's history after independence is marked by early territorial wars against its neighboring countries which have greatly affected the formation of current political boundaries.
 For example, the Cisplatine War, fought over the present day territory of Uruguay established that nation's independence.
-Brazil was also affected in its infancy by minor – and ultimately, unsuccessful – revolts in the Northern provinces.
-An armed conflict with Paraguay led to an establishment of Brazil's current border with that nation after a decisive victory.
+Brazil was also affected in its early years by internal – and ultimately, unsuccessful – revolts in the Northern provinces.
+An armed conflict with Paraguay led to the establishment of Brazil's current border with that nation after a decisive victory.
 Internal conflicts between the executive government and the power of wealthy landowners finally led to the abolishment of the Brazilian Empire, and the rise of the current republican government.

 Modern activity includes participation in both World Wars along with internal struggles due to military rule, and participation in right wing military operations, such as Operation Condor.
 Recent developments include participation in peacekeeping efforts after the 2004 Haiti rebellion.

 European colonization

 Indigenous rebellions

 The Tamoyo Confederation (Confederação dos Tamoios in Portuguese) was a military alliance of aboriginal chieftains of the sea coast ranging from what is today Santos to Rio de Janeiro, which occurred from 1554 to 1567.

 The main reason for this rather unusual alliance between separate tribes was to react against slavery and wholesale murder and destruction wrought by the early Portuguese discoverers and colonisers of Brazil onto the Tupinambá people.
 In the Tupi language, "Tamuya" means "elder" or "grandfather".
 Cunhambebe was elected chief of the Confederation by his counterparts, and together with chiefs Pindobuçú, Koakira, Araraí and Aimberê, declared war on the Portuguese.